Military Intelligence

 • 1959

-• The Federal Assembly approved the Act on Military Defence Intelligence, the Military Intelligence Service continued to operate in legal vacuum.
+• The Federal Assembly passed the Military Defence Intelligence (VOS) Act, military intelligence continued to operate in a legal vacuum.

 • 1 January 1993